ocurrent/ocaml-ci/README.md

 Note: you need to clone with `--recursive` because this project uses submodules (it depends on some packages that aren't released yet).
-If you forget, `git submodule update --init` will fetch them.
+If you forget, `git submodule update --init --recursive` will fetch them.

 To test the CI on a local Git clone, you need to first install the dependencies and then use `dune exec` as shown below: